Asamartino/Rust/Rustlings and Summary of The Rust Programming Language/Chapter 04 Understanding Ownership/README.md

 **Ownership rules**:
 -	Each value in Rust has a variable called its owner.
 -	There can only be one owner at a time.
 -	When the owner goes out of scope, the value will be dropped.
-Rust calls drop automatically at }
+Rust calls drop automatically when the owner goes out of scope

 **String**: (stored on the heap) made up of three parts: a pointer, a length, and a capacity.